What is a ‘high impact’ journal?

 What are the key journals in your field?

-As a young researcher, you’ll be aware of the key international workers in your field.
+As an informed researcher, you’ll be aware of the key international researchers in your field.
 You know which academics are leading in your area because you read and use their papers in your own work.
 Take a look at the reference lists of a handful of recent key articles in your field to check which journals are most important for other researchers.
 These are your targets: outlets to investigate and add to your list of possible journals to use when writing up your own work.

 What is your research story?